LLNL/raja-suite-tutorial/Intermediate_Tutorial/01-SEQ/README.md

 https://raja.readthedocs.io/en/develop/sphinx/user_guide/feature/policies.html#raja-loop-kernel-execution-policies

-The `seq_exec` policy is a good first step because it allows us to get a sense of the performance using serial nested seqs with RAJA.
+The `seq_exec` policy is a good first step because it allows us to get a sense of the performance using sequential, nested loops with RAJA.
 From here, we have a good baseline to compare against when transitioning to CUDA, HIP, etc.